google/xls/docs_src/dslx_reference.md

 } (initial-accumulator-value)
 ```

+The type annotation in the above "blueprint" is optional, but often helpful to
+include for increased clarity.

 Because DSLX is a pure dataflow description, a for loop is an expression that
 produces a value.
 As a result, you grab the output of a for loop just like any
 other expression: